DeveloperCielo/API-3.0/source/english.md

 #### Step 8:

-Click on "Ok" to complete the import.
+Click on “Ok” to complete the import.

 ![Install IE and GC](./images/certificado-instalar-ie-gc-9.jpg)

 <aside class="notice">In Firefox there is no Successfull Import message, it only completes the import.</aside>

-The Certificate can be viewed in the default tab “Other People” or at the one chosen by the client.
+The Certificate may be viewed in the default tab “Other People” or at the one chosen by the customer.

 ![Install IE and GC](./images/certificado-instalar-ie-gc-10.jpg)